jonnyhoeven/workshop/README.md

 applications and their configuration in a declarative way.
 It's then up to the ArgoCD operator to manage these applications and ensure they're in the desired state.

+> [!TIP]
-It's important to understand that CRD's are methods to extend the Kubernetes API and create new resources.
-This concept is used in many operators, controllers, helm charts, ingress classes, storage classes to create new resources and manage them individually.
+> It's important to understand that CRD's are methods to extend the Kubernetes API and create new resources.
+This
+> concept
+> is used in many operators, controllers, helm charts, ingress classes, storage classes to create new resources and
+> manage
+> them individually.

 ### Declarative vs Imperative

 Declarative means you define the desired state of the system and Kubernetes automatically changes the current state to the desired state the best way it can.

-This has a mayor impact, small changes in the desired state can have a big impact on the current state.
-It's important to understand the difference between the desired states of the system to prevent unwanted changes.

-However, it's also a powerful tool to manage the system.
+A powerful tool to manage the system.
 Instead of writing a series of commands to put the system in a certain state, you declare the desired state and Kubernetes will do the rest.

+> [!WARNING]
+> This has a mayor impact, small changes in the desired state can have a big impact on the current state.
+It's important
+> to understand the difference between the desired states of the system to prevent unwanted changes.

 ### Health Checks

 Health checks are integral to determine if a container is healthy or not.
 Kubernetes supports three types of health
-checks: livenessProbe, readinessProbe and startupProbe.
+checks: `livenessProbe`, `readinessProbe` and `startupProbe`.

-Kubernetes utilizes Health Probes to determine if a container is healthy or not.
+Kubernetes utilizes `Health Probes` to determine if a container is healthy or not.
 If a container isn't healthy, Kubernetes will restart the container.
 Afterwards Kubernetes will not send traffic to that container.

 Developers can define the health-result of their application and Kubernetes will take care of the rest.

-If you want to update a container image to a new version you can do this by updating the deployment manifest.
-Kubernetes sees the change in the desired state and will automatically update the running containers to the new version.
+> [!TIP]

-However, Kubernetes won't just kill the old containers and start new ones.
+> Kubernetes won't just kill the old containers and start new ones.
 It will do this in a controlled manner.
+It
-It first starts up the new container and waits for it to be healthy.
-Then it will stop the old container to prevent downtime.
-It's therefore important to have concise health checks in place, developers should be encouraged to manipulate health checks if they deem a service misbehaving or unavailable.
+> first starts up the new container and waits for it to be healthy.
+Then it will stop the old container to prevent
+> downtime.
+It's therefore important to have concise health checks in place, developers should be encouraged to
+> manipulate
+> health checks if they deem a service misbehaving or unavailable.

 ### Containers reside in Pods